-Orange tortrix—Argyrotaenia citrana
+Orange tortrix—Argyrotaenia franciscana =A. citrana

 Orange tortrix (a tortricid, family Tortricidae) is a pest in Southern California and coastal areas.
 It feeds on many different plants including apple, avocado, caneberries, citrus, cole crops, coyote brush, geranium, grape, oak, pear, rose, stone fruits, strawberry, and willow.

 Adults are about 1/2 inch long and bell shaped at rest as is characteristic of tortricid moths.
 Adults are variably colored moths with forewings that have blackish to dark markings.
 Overall the moths are mostly brown, gray, orangish, or silverish.

 Eggs are oval, flattened, and cream colored.
 They overlap like fish scales as is typical of tortricids.
 Eggs are laid on smooth surfaces such as fruit and the upper surface of leaves.

 Larvae have a greenish, orangish, or straw-colored body, a brown or straw-colored head, and brown prothoracic shield (plate on top of the first segment behind the head).
 They grow up to 3/5 inch long and resemble larvae of omnivorous leafroller.
 However, on omnivorous leafroller the small tubercles (mounds) at the base of the bristles on the side and back are chalky white.
 The tubercles on orange tortrix can match the color of the rest of the body and are brown, greenish, orange, or yellow but not white.

 Pupae are oblong, orangish, and about 1/2 inch long.
 They are commonly found within webbed foliage.